Kelis: Early life

 As a child, Rogers sang in church choirs and played violin, piano, and saxophone while attending Manhattan Country School, a private school.
-At the age of 13, Rogers shaved off all of her hair.
-In an interview, Rogers says she was kicked out of her parents' house at the age of 16 for bad behavior, stating that she would sometimes clash with her mother, but continued her education at the Fiorello H. LaGuardia High School of Music & Art and Performing Arts, where she formed the R&B trio BLU (Black Ladies United).
-Rogers was also a bartender and a sales associate at a clothing store before graduating high school.
+At 13, she shaved off all of her hair.
+In an interview, Rogers says she was kicked out of her parents' house at 16 for bad behavior, stating that she would sometimes clash with her mother, but continued her education at the Fiorello H. LaGuardia High School of Music & Art and Performing Arts, where she formed the R&B trio BLU (Black Ladies United).
+She was also a bartender and a sales associate at a clothing store before graduating high school.

 Career

 1997–2002: Kaleidoscope and Wanderland

 In 1997, Kelis provided background vocals on "Fairytalez", a track on hip hop group Gravediggaz's album The Pick, the Sickle and the Shovel.
 Afterward, a friend introduced Kelis to The Neptunes (Pharrell Williams and Chad Hugo); they formed a strong bond, and with their support she landed a record deal with Virgin Records.
 According to Kelis, Virgin Records advised her that publishing royalties would be split evenly among Williams, Hugo, and herself; however, Kelis made no money from sales of her first two albums on the label.
 Kelis has said that Williams was credited as a songwriter on songs of hers that he had not written.

 Kelis began recording her debut album Kaleidoscope in mid-1998 and was finished within a year.
 Produced by The Neptunes and released by Virgin Records in 1999, Kaleidoscope peaked at number 144 on the U.S. Billboard 200 chart and reached the top five on the Top Heatseekers chart.
 As of 2006, the album has sold 249,000 copies, according to Nielsen SoundScan.
 Its lead and most notable single "Caught Out There" became a top 10 Hot R&B/Hip-Hop Songs hit and peaked at number 54 on the Billboard Hot 100.
 During this time, Kelis featured on Ol' Dirty Bastard's U.S. top 40 single "Got Your Money".

 The album performed better in Europe, where "Caught Out There" was a moderate hit in most European countries except the United Kingdom, where the song saw massive success, peaking at number four on the UK Singles Chart.
-The single "Good Stuff" (featuring Terrar of Clipse) reached number 19; another single "Get Along with You" was less successful, reaching number 51.
+The single "Good Stuff" (featuring Pusha T of Clipse) reached number 19; another single "Get Along with You" was less successful, reaching number 51.
 The British Phonographic Industry certified Kaleidoscope gold for sales of 100,000 copies in the United Kingdom, where it reached number 43 on the UK Albums Chart.